Select Page

 In this article

-To apply for a divorce, you must have been married to your partner for a least one year.
+To apply for a divorce, you must be married to your partner for at least one year.

 1. Adultery.